Fingertech-Brasil/Nitgen_BiometricCRUD/README.md

 ## Contact

-For any questions or inquiries, please contact [leandro.sakae@hotmail.com](mailto:leandro.sakae@hotmail.com)
+For any questions or inquiries, please contact [Suporte Fingertech](mailto:suporte@fingertech.com.br)